afsaredrisy/RealTimeMonitoring/README.md

 a
 ##Client Usage

-# Get all Live clients
+# Get all Live Patients
 To get all live patient you need to make a HTTP-Post request to application server, Following are the details of provided API.

 Request Protocol :  HTTP2<br/>